moniqueew/Endterm/README.md

 Shelter is stored as a separate table and referenced using a foreign key

 Exception Handling

-InvalidInputException → 400 Bad Request
+-InvalidInputException → 400 Bad Request

-ResourceNotFoundException → 404 Not Found
+-ResourceNotFoundException → 404 Not Found

-DuplicateResourceException → 409 Conflict
+-DuplicateResourceException → 409 Conflict

-DatabaseOperationException → 500 Internal Server Error
+-DatabaseOperationException → 500 Internal Server Error

 How to Run the Project
 Requirements:Java 17+, Maven, PostgreSQL